doug-wade/tybalt/CONTRIBUTING.md

 The best place to get help is to come [join the discord](https://discord.gg/FHpfstT7Dw).
 There is a "contributors" channel dedicated to helping contributors.

+## Common errors

+We've seen a few errors in the past that you may encounter:

+### Error: Cannot find module '/path/to/tybalt/packages/cli/dist/index.js'

+This happens when you try to run a command like `serve` or `test` that requires the cli to have been compiled.
+Run `yarn run build` to compile the project.

+### /bin/sh: line 1: npm: command not found

+Although we use yarn, one of our dependencies, esbuild, assumes that npm is available at install time on your path.
+Make sure to add npm to your path or workspace.